Butterfree: Design

 Butterfree is an insect-like Pokémon, resembling a butterfly.
 Its purple body features two segments, and its mouth, hands, and feet are blue.
 It features red compound eyes, a pair of antennae, small white fangs, and white wings with a black pattern.
 It evolves from Metapod, a green chrysalis form that evolves from Caterpie which has a nose-like protrusion.
 Caterpie is also green, resembling a caterpillar with a red protrusion from its head.
-Author Rebecca M. Kittel discussed the growth of Caterpie into Butterfree, finding that Caterpie resembled an Asian swallowtail, while Metapod resembled a swallowtail chrysalis, specifically stating that its "nose-like protrusion" resembles a Polydamas swallowtail and pipevine swallowtail.
-For Butterfree, she argued that while it bore a resemblance to Aporia crataegi, it had teeth instead of a proboscis like those butterflies have.
+Author Rebecca M. Kittel discussed the growth of Caterpie into Butterfree, suggesting that Caterpie resembled an Asian swallowtail, while Metapod resembled a swallowtail chrysalis, specifically stating that its "nose-like protrusion" resembles a Polydamas swallowtail and pipevine swallowtail.
+For Butterfree, she argued that while it bore a resemblance to Aporia crataegi, it had teeth instead of a proboscis which members of that species of butterflies have.
 She also described that Butterfree's two-segmented body differed from adult insects' three-segmented bodies.
+Pokémon Sword and Shield introduced a new form for multiple Pokémon called Gigantamax forms, including Butterfree.
+In addition to becoming significantly larger, it gained larger wings, compared to the kaiju Mothra.

 Appearances

 First found in Pokémon Red and Blue, Butterfree has appeared in many main series Pokémon titles since.
 In Red and Blue, Butterfree is available early in the game through evolution from a Caterpie or Metapod caught in the wild, evolving at a lower level than most other Pokémon.
-The games Pokémon Sword and Shield introduced a mechanic called Dynamax, which allowed Pokémon to grow to large sizes in battle, with some Pokémon, Butterfree included, getting exclusive new designs called Gigantamax forms associated with the phenomenon.
+It is featured in Pokémon Sword and Shield, given a new form called Gigantamax Butterfree.
 Butterfree is available in the mobile game Pokémon Go and the Pokémon Trading Card Game.

-In the related anime, Caterpie is the first Pokémon Ash Ketchum caught.
-It eventually evolved into Metapod and then Butterfree, and was at one point temporarily traded for a Raticate before Ash traded back for it.
-Butterfree later finds a female Butterfree, who Ash helps him woo.
-At the end of the episode, Ash allows Butterfree to go with this other Butterfree, despite his sadness over his departure.
+In the Pokémon TV series, Caterpie is the first Pokémon Ash Ketchum caught in the third episode, "Ash Catches a Pokémon".
+It eventually evolved into Metapod and then Butterfree, and was at one point temporarily traded for a Raticate before trading back.
+Butterfree later finds a mate, who it falls in love with.
+At the end of the episode, Ash lets it leave to be with its mate despite his sadness over its departure.
 Butterfree and Ash eventually reunite twenty years later in the series finale at the end of Ash's journey.
+It is voiced by Rikako Aikawa.
 Butterfree also appears in the anime film Pokémon the Movie: I Choose You!, a retelling of the original series with some differences.